-I’ve been in this situation a lot of times until now.
-I would say that I’ve been more rated than rater.
-But either way, this is the most impossible thing that a human can do to another human.
-Those at HR departments who think they will ever have any accurate results to such ratings, they are definitely wrong, in most cases they rate good guys with bad results because they are simply disconnected from reality and their ratings are totally based on wrong data.
-Or if some still thing that they do a good job, HR partner or team leader or manager of whatever his/her rank is, then I have some questions for you guys.
-Give me a clear answer to the following questions:
+Regardless of which workplace you have, at least in corporate world and at least once a year, you will be in a situation to either be rated (usually by your boss) or be rater (in case you are the boss).
+These things can actually happen between the team members as well as requested by HR dept. But either way, this is the most impossible thing that a human can do to another human.
+Those at HR departments who think they will ever have any accurate results to such ratings, they are forever wrong.
+In most cases they rate good guys with bad results because they are simply disconnected from reality and their ratings are totally based on wrong data.
+Or if some still think that they do a good job, HR partner or team leader or manager of whatever his/her rank is, then let me ask as follows: questions:

 - How much do you think you can know about a person simply by watching him?